netikras/procsiz/README.md

 Sizes are not calculated ideally, i.e. I do not pay any attention to shared memory and similar aspects, but it's still quite good for the job.

+N.B.
+Script uses "column -t" to make this nice alignment and "-l" (or "loop") flag starts monitoring output with "watch" command.
+Keep that in mind when running on UNIX machines -- they tend to lack both: column and watch commands.
+Especially older ones.